-- +1 there is shunt connected

-- +2 measures 12V only

-- +4 supervised and supervising another BMS4S
+- +1 there is shunt connected - +2 measures 12V only - +4 supervised and supervising another BMS4S, master - +8 supervised and supervising another BMS4S, slave - +16 parasitic power for temp-sensors are activated

-- +8 xtemp is used to supervise a battery - +16 xtemp is used to supervise an alternator - +32 not used - +64 Swedish CSV (comma separated values in printouts for import into Swedish excel) - +128 not used - +256 only p at tp= instead of both p and po, useful at certain test-cases - +512 power off when high bat temp, normally only charging will be stopped - +1024 all off port = charge on for bistable charging relay (no very low volt relay available) - +2048 precharge on port BC1 (no automatic balancing possible), use if supervised mode
++32 not used

++64 Swedish CSV (comma separated values in printouts for import into Swedish excel) +128 not used

+- +256 only p at tp= instead of both p and po, useful at certain test-cases - +512 power off when high bat temp, normally only charging will be stopped the shunt you do this: wm=+64, wm=-1.
+And after you have changed workmode, a restart can be required to get it into the new mode, command rb.

++1024 all off port = charge on for bistable charging relay (no very low volt relay available) +8192 Charge OFF port is inverted

 So, if you e.g. have connected a current shunt and have two BMS4S supervising each other you shall give the command wm=5.
+You can also switch on and of functions individually by adding a sign in front of the figure.
+So if you want to switch on Swedish CSV and switch off